Operationalizing the revenue recognition requirements

-In 2011, the Financial Accounting Standards Board (FASB) issued their latest revised exposure draft (ED), Revenue from Contracts with Customers.
-The revised ED provides companies with a single model to use in accounting for revenue arising from contracts with customers and could superseded current recognition guidance, including industry-specific guidance.
-A final standard is expected in the first half of 2014.
+In May 2014, the Financial Accounting Standards Board issued Accounting Standards Update No. 2014-09, Revenue from Contracts with Customers.
+The standard provides companies with a single model for use in accounting for revenue arising from contracts with customers supersedes current revenue recognition guidance, including industry-specific revenue guidance.
+The core principle of the model is to recognize revenue when control of the goods or services transfers to the customer, as opposed to recognizing revenue when the risks and rewards transfer to the customer under the existing revenue guidance.

-The FASB has publicly noted that the proposed effective date for the final revenue recognition standard for public companies would be reporting periods beginning after December 15, 2016.
+The effective date for public registrants will be 2017 for calendar year-end (annual reporting periods beginning after December 15, 2016).
 Early adoption is not permitted.
-The proposed transition guidance would permit companies to either apply the proposed requirements retrospectively to prior periods presented, or apply the requirements in the year of adoption, through a cumulative adjustment.
-The delayed effective date and transition approach is meant to allow companies a reasonable timeframe to comply.
+The guidance permits companies to either apply the requirements retrospectively to all prior periods presented, or apply the requirements in the year of adoption, through a cumulative adjustment.
+The delayed effective date and transition options are intended to allow companies a reasonable timeframe to comply.
+However, addressing some areas of the standard may require longer lead-time, particularly related to revenue or billing systems where separation and/or allocation changes may be required, so companies should perform a preliminary analysis of the new requirements on a timely basis.

 Considerations and challenges

-The proposals in the ED will present complexity for companies in various industries.
+The changes will present complexity for companies in various industries.
 Examples of some of the challenges are:

 - Bundled goods and services